DanielDunevant/YouYiXueXi/README.md

 # YouYiXueXi
 This was a site I created as a school project.
 It's a site meant to teach Javascript.
 I hadn't  finished the site completely, but you can get the idea of where I wanted to go with it.
+It doesn't have typical MVC structure.
+However it's not a static website either.
+In the future I may go back to this.
+I am now mostly focussing on my resume website as that is live and there's a lot to do on it!
+Getting back to this project I had an great interest in Chinese culture and language and still do hence it's influance on how the site presents itself.
+It was a fun project to make.
+I hope people viewing this will find some use or at least some entertainment in my eclectic little site.
+Thanks for reading!